iliaselmakhfi/TennisApp/README.md

 # How to run the Kata Tennis Game

-To run the game, you need to download the project, unzip it, and follow these steps:
+To run the game, you need to clone de project, and follow these steps:

 1. Open terminal
 1. Access the game folder :